barrettotte/IBMi-Book/docs/core/rpgle/free.md

 // likeds(person) -> Like data structure named person
 dcl-ds friend likeds(person);

-// Data structures are very useful for dealing
+// Data structures are very useful for
-// with indicators in display files (more on this later) dcl-ds dspf qualified;
+// dealing with indicators in display files
+// (more on this later) ->  if dspf.refresh ...
+dcl-ds dspf qualified;
   exit      ind pos(3);
   refresh   ind pos(5);
 end-ds;

+// Also useful for just organizing constants
+// such as SQL states ->  if sqlStates.success ...
+dcl-ds sqlStates qualified;
+  success char(2) inz('00');
+  warning char(2) inz('01');
+  noData  char(2) inz('02');
+end-ds;

+// Lastly, there are special data structures
+// that can be accessed for various data.
+// For example, this data structure has access
+// to a ton of program information (PSDS).

+dcl-ds pgmDs PSDS qualified;
+  procName *proc; // Name of program end-ds;
 ```